 First, find some recent football photos on a news / sports site and print them out (copy them into Word / Publisher and stretch them to fill an A4 page if possible).
-I usually pick photos from the previous night or weekend's matches.
+I usually pick photos from the previous night’s or weekend’s matches.

 At the start of the lesson, look at the photos, and discuss the type of actions taking place.
 Demonstrate how to copy the poses / actions onto a separate page.
 Depending on the ability of the children, you might want to introduce a grid system…

-Draw this grid over the football photo, and also give the children a piece of paper with the grid on (see here for a PDF template).
+Draw this grid over the football photo, and also give the children a piece of paper with the grid on it (see below for a PDF template).
 The children then have nine smaller pictures to copy, instead of one large one.
 They can also use the grid to help them work out the positions of the shapes / lines / colours within the photo.